FREQUENTLY ASKED QUESTIONS

 Q: Do you accept insurance?

-A: No, I do not accept insurance.
-I can, however, supply you with a receipt of service.
+A: No, I do not accept insurance with the exception of Medical Mutual.
+I can, however, supply you with a receipt of service also known as a superbill.
 Most insurance providers will reimburse a portion of the cost of therapy for an out of network provider.
-You can contact your insurance company to find out more information including their rate of reimbursement.
-For my services, payments must be made after each appointment via credit card.
+You can contact your insurance company to find out their rate of reimbursement.
+For my services, payments or copays must be made immediately following the appointment via credit card.

 Q: Can I cancel one of our sessions?